core-wg/yang-cbor/draft-veillette-core-yang-cbor-mapping-latest.md

 ## "SID" range registry  {#sid-registry}

-This document defines a registry for Structure Identifier (SID) ranges.
-This registry MUST guaranty that each SID assigned is globally unique.
+IANA is requested to create a registry for Structure Identifier (SID) ranges.
+This registry needs to guarantee that the ranges registered do not overlap.
 The registry SHALL record for each entry:

-*	The entry point of the registered SID range.
+*	The entry point (first entry) of the registered SID range.

 *	The size of the registered SID range.